upperlinecode/CS-and-the-City-Curriculum/react/json-firebase.md

 > - This is for a simple form input, but may change this to capture other CRUD stuff, too?

+> - Or should this be a simple input like a button click so the `write` doesn't get lost in the rest of the React stuff?

 #### `User.js`

 ```javascript